ngryman/fauda/README.md

 Fauda parses command-line arguments as you can expect from any other argument parsers!

 Options are "kebab-"cased.
-For instance, the `cookingTime` option is transposed as the `--cooking-time` command-line argument.
+For instance, the `publicPages` option is transposed as the `--public-pages` command-line argument.

 <details>
 <summary>🙋🏻‍♂️ <i>What about arrays?</i></summary><br>